Clearwater Termite Prevention

 Termite Prevention DIY Suggestions

-Whenever you have a termite concern, our termite control experts are able to deliver a solution to your problem.
+Whenever you’ve a termite concern, our termite control experts are able to deliver a solution to your problem.

 1. Eliminate or decrease wetness around your house

 Termites must have wetness to flourish.
-Repair any leaking water pipes, outside AC units & faucets
+Repair any leaking water pipes, faucets and outside AC units

-2. Change the weather stripping & any loose mortar
+2. Change any loose mortar and the weather stripping

-If it is needed then replace the weather stripping & any loose mortar around basement structure & windows.
+If it is needed then replace any loose mortar around basement structure and windows and the weather stripping.

-Ensure that water is diverted far from your home via properly working downspouts, splash blocks & gutters.
+Ensure that water is diverted away from your home via properly functioning downspouts, splash blocks and gutters.

 4. Routinely check the structure of your house for indications of mud tubes

-5. Keep a minimum 18-inch gap between soil & any wood portions of your house
+5. Preserve a minimum 18-inch gap between soil and any wood portions of your house

 6. Consider scheduling a professional termite inspection annually

-Termites damage isn’t covered by most house owners’ insurance coverage so the quicker you find out if you have an infestation the better & cheaper it will be to put right
+Termites damage isn’t covered by most house owners’ insurance coverage so the quicker you find out if you have an infestation the better and cheaper it will be to put right

 7. Stack firewood at least 20 feet away from your home